The Creative Body Project

 Moving with creativity and in community to support health, joy and confidence.

-The Concept
+The Idea

 The Creative Body is a project that connects people and promotes creative autonomy through dance and movement.